 you shouldn’t be with someone just because you pity him.
 One of these days you’re going to finally realize its not a real relationship and break it off then he’ll take it even harder than he would right now.
 Its hurting both of you to just drag on the relationship so just end it as gently as possible.
-I mean, you can still be his friend and help him through his problems even if you are not togetherposted almost 4 years ago
+I mean, you can still be his friend and help him through his problems even if you are not togetherposted about 4 years ago

 Just do whatever makes you happy!!!
-Sometimes you dont have to worry that much about what the others feel and just go for what’s best for you.posted almost 4 years ago
+Sometimes you dont have to worry that much about what the others feel and just go for what’s best for you.posted about 4 years ago

 You deserve to be happy.
 Of course when you leave him expect that he will be very depressed because it’s a normal thing when someone is heart broken but then again he will surely understand, it will take time though.
-It’s not your fault, you just want to achieve your dreams and ambitions in life, you just want to take a break and do something for yourself, do what you have to do, just gently let him go.. :)posted almost 4 years ago
+It’s not your fault, you just want to achieve your dreams and ambitions in life, you just want to take a break and do something for yourself, do what you have to do, just gently let him go.. :)posted about 4 years ago